praj4737/SupermarketBillingSystem/README.md

 2. Run the application (`F5`).
 3. Log in with default credentials (if provided in the database dump) or create a new account.

-## License

-This project is licensed under the MIT License.
-Feel free to modify and distribute it as needed.